vinayjoshi50-sketch/QuickBite_Crisis_Analysis/README.md

 ## 📈 Business Impact

 These insights equip stakeholders with critical business metrics that go beyond surface-level reporting.
 The outputs serve as a foundation for:

-* Strategic decision-making during crisis recovery.
+* Strategic decision-making during crisis recovery
 * Targeted interventions to improve customer experience and operational efficiency.
 * Data-backed recommendations that strengthen resilience and guide QuickBite toward sustainable growth.